daz4126/Nanny-State/README.md

 </div>

-**NANNY STATE** makes it easy to build state-based web apps with a minimal amount of code.
+**NANNY STATE** makes it easy to build state-based web apps without the bloat of other libraries.

 It stores all the data in one place and uses the power of the [lit](https://lit.dev) library to automatically render blazingly fast views when anything changes.
-If you know HTML, CSS and JavaScript then you'll be building interactive web apps in no time at all.
+If you know HTML, CSS and JavaScript then you'll be building interactive web apps with a minimal amount of code in no time at all.
 And it's so small (less than 4kb minified and zipped!) that you won't even notice it's there!

 **NANNY STATE** is: